 As proud as we are of these accomplishments, we’ve also missed some opportunities, mainly due to capacity constraints.
 We’ve lost a few participants in our program who would have benefited from additional 1:1 support and help accessing resources, especially around addiction issues.
 Our thin financial margin also makes it impossible for us to “hold beds” for the many people seeking a release address from prison or those trying to move from one transitional home to another.
 Currently, we all operate as volunteers and need help bringing our organization to the next level through business and program development.

-Go to communitiesofbelonging.org to subscribe and learn more.
-Thank you for your generous support in helping Communities of Belonging continue to blossom and grow so we can increase our further impact!
+Thank you for your generous support in helping Communities of Belonging continue to deepen our impact, blossom and grow!